 Although you don’t know Jen (not her real name), you may know someone who has experienced similar symptoms.
 If not, hopefully, Jen’s story will shed some light on the struggles a person might face while in the process of being diagnosed with a vestibular disorder.
 And it may help you in your medical coding education.

-Jen is scheduled to have vestibular function testing performed next month to help her physician diagnose her condition and determine the best course of treatment.
-She continues to hope for a definitive diagnosis and an end to the dizziness she experiences so much of the time.
+At the time of my original post published on May 20, 2019, Jen was scheduled to have vestibular function testing performed to help her physician diagnose her condition and determine the best course of treatment.
+She was hoping for a definitive diagnosis and an end to the dizziness she experienced so much of the time.

 Vestibular System and How It Works